olafurjohannsson/XmlToJson/README.md

 # XmlToJson
-Python script to convert XML to JSON
+Python script to convert XML to JSON, uses the very nice XmlToDict library https://github.com/martinblech/xmltodict

 Supports straight XML and also file